chrsolr/bootstrap-autohide-navbar/README.md

 # Bootstrap Navbar
-A small jquery plugin to show/hide twitter bootstrap 3 navbar.
+A small jquery plugin to show/hide twitter bootstrap 3 navbar on scroll